chadfawcett/knit2yarns/markdown/sessions/ilene-bag.md

 ---
+date: 2019-07-12T03:38:24.358Z
+image_url: /img/uploads/ilene-bag.jpg
 title: Ilene Bag
-date: 2018-08-21T13:00:03-07:00
-image_url: /img/uploads/IMG_6794.jpg
-meta_1: '1 Class, 2 Hours'
-meta_2: August 25.
-1-3 p.m.
+description: >
+  Whether you make this out of cotton or linen, this bag holds all your summer needs.
+You’ll want more than one!
 price: 20
-price_details: Plus supplies
-description: >-
-  How cute is this?
-Knit in cotton or linen, you’ll be ready for the beach or the market.
-You’ll want to make several.
+meta_1: 'July 11, 6pm to 8pm'
+meta_2: ' '
 ---